charles-chadwick/CRM/README.md

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).
+# Spatie Permissions Integration

+This application uses [Spatie Laravel Permission](https://spatie.be/docs/laravel-permission) for role and permission management.

+## Laravel Usage

+### Protecting Routes with Middleware
 ### Premium Partners

 - **[Vehikl](https://vehikl.com)**